vulcan-estudios/vulcanval/doc/js-intro.md

 # vulcanval

-Vulcan Validator, a jQuery plugin for form validations.
+> Vulcan Validator, validate data forms in client and server sides.

+A package to validate data objects (possibly extracted from HTML forms) in client and server sides and a customizable jQuery plugin to validate them in realtime.

+## TODO

-@TODO: Normal client-side validation.
+- Normal client-side validation.

-@TODO: Complex client-side validation.
+- Complex client-side validation.

-@TODO: How to use in server side.
+- How to use in server side.

-@TODO: How to install a new language pack.
+- How to install a new language pack.

-@TODO: Links to demos.
+- Links to demos.

-@TODO: Links to API.
+- Links to API.

 ## License